BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 Please post your write-up as the README.md file for Lab B of the corresponding lab in GitHub, then submit a link to your repository in LearningSuite.
 Submitting your write up as the README.md file will make it appear on the primary page of your lab repo.

 This [Lab Writeup Example](https://github.com/BYU-ITC-210/LabWriteupExample) should give you a good idea of what we expect.
-Since it's an actual GitHub repository you can access the MarkDown source code and see how the ReadMe is presented by GitHub.
+Since it's on an actual GitHub repository you can access the MarkDown source code and see how the ReadMe is presented by GitHub.

 All work must be your own, you may not copy and paste answers from any other sources.
 Please see **Academic Standards** in the Syllabus for details.